Contemporary Philosophical Perspectives on the Cosmological Constant: Typicality assumptions

 \section{Typicality assumptions}

 Typicality assumptions play a central role in the practice of contemporary cosmology.
 Even the minimalist eliminative programs described above assume the applicability of FLRW geometry, and this is usually justified by appealing to the uniformity we observe in conjunction with an assertion that our vantage point is ``typical'' in an appropriate sense.
 While it is impossible to pursue any line of inquiry without background assumptions, one can check the self-consistency of models by critically examining the tenability of the principles that went into constructing it (type (3) explanation from Section~\ref{Explanation}).
 In this section, we discuss the various forms of typicality assumptions and assess their use in cosmology.
 These assumptions and principles have many features in common, though their status differs.
-On the one hand, we endorse the Copernican principle, the cosmological principle, and general forms of the weak anthropic principle; on the other, we reject the strong anthropic principle and fine-tuning arguments invoking a multiverse.
-We characterize all of these as forms of typicality reasoning; those that work well are well-supported by empirical consistency checks and provide a basis for fruitful inquiry, while those that fail are not sufficiently grounded in empirically plausible assumptions, running the risk of circularity.
+The Copernican principle and cosmological principle aim to characterize precisely different senses in which we are typical and clarify what follows from this. \textcite{Carter1974}'s seminal discussion of anthropic principles starts by noting that we can err in \emph{overstating} the Copernican idea that we do not occupy a privileged position.
+Clearly creatures like us can only exist in a very specific physical environment.
+The line of thought we will pursue here is mostly focused on formulating typicality assumptions and their implications, while acknowledging this crucial point.
+As we will argue below, we do not regard the ``strong'' anthropic principle or related discussions of fine-tuning invoking a multiverse as similarly well-founded.\footnote{There is a vast literature on anthropic principles and fine-tuning, from the classic early overview \textcite{barrowtipleranthropic} to the more recent collection \textcite{carr2007universe}; from more philosophical discussions we recommend \textcite{Earm87,Roush03,friederich2021multiverse}.
+Our treatment here is not a survey; we instead argue for what we take to be justified and unjustified uses of typicality assumptions in cosmology.} The forms of typicality reasoning that work are well-supported by empirical consistency checks and provide a basis for fruitful inquiry, while those that fail are not sufficiently grounded in empirically plausible assumptions, running the risk of circularity.
 Finally, we reconstruct the use of anthropic arguments in the ``prediction'' of $\Lambda$ and the role they played in motivating natural solutions to the cosmological constant problem.
 We start with some general comments on the necessity of typicality assumptions in science.

 Typicality assumptions are not limited to cosmology, though they tend to be more controversial here due to the relative inaccessibility of the target system---for some purposes, the entire observable universe.
 Scientific inquiry nearly always requires typicality assumptions of some form, as the use of statistics in testing hypotheses illustrates.
 We must assume that the results of repeated measurements are typical of the phenomena that we aim to investigate.
 We can always test assumptions about selection bias in our data, but this amounts to arguing that the measurements we make are representative of a different class of phenomena than we originally thought.
 This sort of typicality assumption is a necessary starting point for inquiry, justified through its use.
 Further, the assumption could turn out to be false.\footnote{This is a more practical version of \citeposs{Lewis1980} Principal Principle, though stated in terms of probabilities rather than credence: the probability of outcome $A$ should be equal to the (objective) chance of $A$: